 This is one of the two most common types of insulation.
-Often installed into wall cavities as a way to retro-fit walls lacking insulation, it can also be blown into unfinished attic spaces.
-Typically, fiberglass or cellulose are the material choices.
+Often installed into wall cavities as a way to retrofit walls lacking insulation, it can also be blown into unfinished attic spaces.
+Typically, fiberglass or cellulose are the most common material choices.

-R-value for loose-fill per-inch is between R2 and R4, higher value with fiberglass
+R-value for loose-fill insulation can range between R2 and R4, with higher R-value for fiberglass loose-fill.

-R-value for fiberglass or wool batts, per inch is between R3 and R3.5
+R-value for fiberglass or wool batts, R value per inch is between R3 and R3.5.

-Pros: Easiest insulation for layperson to install, fairly inexpensive, R-value doesn’t fluctuate as with loose-fill
+Pros: Easiest insulation for layperson to install, fairly inexpensive, R-value doesn’t fluctuate as it does with loose-fill insulation.

 If installed by a professional, plan to pay between $1,000 and $1,500 to cover that same area.

-Similar to loose fill, though this is a liquid that when applied becomes a durable layer of foam insulation.
+Spray Foam is somewhat similar to the loose fill insulation, though SPF is a liquid that when applied becomes a durable layer of foam insulation.
 It can be fairly messy so benefits from having experienced crew do the installation.

-R-value for open cell is about 3.5 per inch, while closed cell achieves R6 to R6.5 per inch
+R-value for open cell SPF is about 3.5 per inch or board foot, while closed cell achieves R6 to R6.5 per inch/board foot.

 The final two options are more or less meant to be used in conjunction with one of the above options.
 Radiant barriers use large aluminum foil sheets under the roof’s interior to reflect the sun’s heat.